Great Britain at the Paralympics

-The United Kingdom of Great Britain and Northern Ireland has participated in every summer and winter Paralympic Games.
+The United Kingdom of Great Britain and Northern Ireland, referred to as simply "Great Britain", has participated in every summer and winter Paralympic Games.

 Birthplace of the Paralympic movement

-While the Olympic Games find their origins in Ancient Greece, post-war Britain, and specifically the Stoke Mandeville Hospital, is recognised as the spiritual birthplace and home of the Paralympic movement.
+While the Olympic Games find their origins in Olympia in Ancient Greece, it is post-World War II Britain, and specifically the Stoke Mandeville Hospital, that is recognised as the spiritual birthplace and home of the Paralympic movement.

 The first official Paralympic Games, held in Rome in 1960, were simultaneously the 9th International Stoke Mandeville Wheelchair Games, an annual competition first devised by Dr Ludwig Guttmann in 1948 to coincide with the London Olympic Games of 1948, for soldiers with spinal cord injuries being cared for in Stoke Mandeville Hospital, and which first became an international event in 1952, when Dutch veterans requested an opportunity to compete; a delighted Dr Guttman immediately renamed the 1952 event, which once again coincided with the Summer Olympic Games, as the 1st International Stoke Mandeville Wheelchair Games.
-The 9th International Games were held in Rome to once more emphasise the relationship with its sister Olympic movement, and were designated retrospectively the first Paralympic Games.
+The 9th International Games in 1960 were held in Rome to once more emphasise the relationship with its sister Olympic movement, and were designated retrospectively the first Paralympic Games.

-While the Stoke Mandeville Games continue to exist as the IWAS World Games, a specific event for wheelchair and amputee athletes, the Paralympic Games evolved from its Stoke Mandeville Games roots to include a far more comprehensive range of disabilities.
+While the International Stoke Mandeville Games continue to exist, renamed as the IWAS World Games, as specific event for wheelchair and amputee athletes, the Paralympic Games evolved from its Stoke Mandeville Games roots to include a far more comprehensive range of disabilities.

-Dr. Guttmann's stature in the history and lore of the Paralympic movement is therefore broadly analogous to that of Pierre de Coubertin in the birth of the Olympic Games, and Great Britain's role is compared to the role of Greece in the Olympic movement.
+Dr. Guttmann's stature in the history and lore of the Paralympic movement is therefore broadly analogous to that of Baron Pierre de Coubertin in the birth of the Olympic Games, and Great Britain's role is comparable to the role of Greece in the Olympic movement.
 This legacy was commemorated before each Paralympic Games since 2012 with the lighting of a 'legacy flame' at Stoke Mandeville as part of the Paralympic torch event.
-From 2024 onwards every Paralympic flame will first be lit in Stoke Mandeville Hospital in a deliberate echo of the ceremonies that take place before each modern Olympic Games at Olympia.
+Whereas the Olympic flame is lit from the refracted rays of the sun, the Paralympic flame is lit by the kinetic effort of a Paralympian, to represent human movement, from which the Paralympic logo, the agitos, also derives its name.
+The first such athlete in 2012 was British paralympic champion Hannah Cockroft.
+From 2024 onwards every Paralympic flame will first be lit in Stoke Mandeville Hospital in a deliberate echo of the similar ceremonies that take place before each modern Olympic Games at Olympia.

 The President of the IPC, Andrew Parsons formally recognised the analogous place Great Britain and Stoke Mandeville play in the Paralympic movement to Greece and Olympia in the Olympic movement in 2024: “For everyone involved in the Paralympic Movement, Stoke Mandeville represents sacred and cherished ground...It is here 76 years ago that the visionary pioneer Sir Ludwig Guttmann created the Paralympic Movement.”